Sustainability: PhotoDeck and the environment

 Nobody’s perfect.
 We are not sustainability experts and therefore might underestimate the impact of some aspects of our operation.
 We’re a small business and have to trust our infrastructure providers with what they tell us.

-But I truly believe our approach is the right one, and we keep our eyes and ears open.
-I’ll be happy to to discuss any environmental concern!
+But we truly believe our approach is the right one, and we keep our eyes and ears open.
+We’ll be happy to to discuss any environmental concern!